 As to the compliance with national legislation of the other clauses it is impossible to give general indications, since the solutions may vary from country to country.

+8BIS The need to consider sanctions and trade restrictions

+International conflicts have resulted in a variety of sanctions which are not internationally aligned and can have a broad application.
+While a Seller often ignores the final destination of its goods, under such sanctions, any involvement even involuntary of a Seller in a transaction subject to sanctions performed by their Distributor can create a risk for the Seller.
+This situation has created increased obligations of diligence for a Seller.
+It seems reasonable to ICC to protect sellers of goods against such involuntary participation in sanction violations or circumvention by their Distributors.
+To this purpose the model contract adds a corresponding Sanctions and Trade Restrictions clause.

 9. Recourse to international arbitration

 Since the model form is a set of uniform contractual rules, avoiding (as far as possible) the direct application of conflicting domestic legislation, it is appropriate that possible disputes be solved by a uniform resolution system organised on an international level.

-From this point of view the best solution appears to be international commercial arbitration (see particularly Article 24.2.A), which offers a more international (neutral) approach by overcoming the option between the domestic courts of one or the other party.
+From this point of view the best solution appears to be international commercial arbitration (see particularly Article 24.2.A), which permits a truly international (neutral) approach and avoids the risk of differentiation which would arise in the case of recourse to domestic courts.

-It should also be considered that arbitration is recommended if the option regarding applicable law under Article 23.1.A (general principles of law) is chosen, since such solution is unlikely to be accepted by domestic courts.

 10. Precautions for use of the model form